About Mills College:

 This position description is not intended to contain a comprehensive list of activities, duties, or responsibilities.
 Additional duties may be assigned based on business operational needs.

 - Hearing and speaking to exchange information; seeing to read and prepare a variety of materials

 - Reasonable accommodations will be provided, as needed, so job functions can be performed

 This position includes benefits including FICA, Medicare, Workers' Compensation Insurance, and State Disability Insurance.

 Mills College does not permit discrimination based on pregnancy, childbirth or related medical conditions, race, religious creed, color, national origin or ancestry, physical or mental disability, medical condition, marital status, age, sex, sexual orientation, or gender identity.
 For more information on Mills' non-discrimination policy, please go to http://www.mills.edu/administration/administrative_offices/policies/nondiscrimination.php

-Please submit a resume, cover letter, and the contact information for three references at http://mills.interviewexchange.com/jobofferdetails.jsp?JOBID=83490
+Please submit a resume/CV, cover letter, and contact information for three references to http://mills.interviewexchange.com/jobofferdetails.jsp?JOBID=83636